 The informed use of Medicare can help minimize if not avoid these financial obstacles.
 But these are “just” the dollar impacts.
 Understanding and intelligently using Medicare can, I am convinced, not only improve your health and quality of life, but can actually extend that life.

-As I move from the frying pan of Social Security into the fire of Medicare, my co-authors Larry Kotlikoff and Paul Solman will not be coming along, although Paul will help me out with Ask Phil, the weekly Medicare column I write for the PBS NewsHour’s Making Sen$se website, which Paul oversees.
+As I moved from the frying pan of Social Security into the fire of Medicare, my co-authors Larry Kotlikoff and Paul Solman did not join me, although Paul will help me out with Ask Phil, the weekly Medicare column I write for the PBS NewsHour’s Making Sen$se website, which Paul oversees.
 Larry will continue to tilt at Social Security windmills.
 Besides, he already has written 18 books, run for President and devised clever if perhaps impractical solutions to a growing list of the world’s problems.

 In their absence, I will need your help.
 What are the things about Medicare and, more broadly, later-life healthcare that you want to know or know more about?
 Send your thoughts to me at firstname.lastname@example.org.
 I will use some of them in “Ask Phil” but I can promise you that all of them will be instructive in helping me write Get What’s Yours from Medicare.